BurnOutTrader/fund-forge/ff_strategies/README.md

         //backtest account currency
         Currency::USD,

-        // In semi-automated the strategy can interact with the user drawing tools and the user can change data subscriptions, in automated they cannot.
-        StrategyInteractionMode::SemiAutomated,

         // Starting date of the backtest is a NaiveDateTime not NaiveDate NaiveDate::from_ymd_opt(2023, 03, 20).unwrap().and_hms_opt(0, 0, 0).unwrap(),